Davor Zdravkovski

-Davor Zdravkovski (Macedonian: Давор Здравковски; born 20 March 1998) is a Macedonian professional footballer who currently plays for AEL Limassol as a defensive midfielder.
+Davor Zdravkovski (Macedonian: Давор Здравковски; born 20 March 1998) is a Macedonian professional footballer who plays as a defensive midfielder for Cypriot First Division club AEL Limassol.

 Club career

 Born in Skopje, Zdravkovski played in Macedonia for the youth team of Makedonija Gjorche Petrov, until the summer in 2015 when he made his first appearance for the senior team of the club, competing in the Macedonian Second League.
 At the end of the season, his club won promotion to the Macedonian First League where he remained regular in the starting squad throughout his entire first season in the top trier, being capped 33 times in 36 rounds.

 In August 2017, he left Macedonia to join the Cypriot First Division club AEL Limassol, with whom he signed a three-year contract.
 Two months later, on 26 October 2017, he also made his debut for his new club by entering the game in the 63rd minute in the league game against Olympiakos Nicosia.

+Zdravkovski joined Scottish Premiership club Motherwell in July 2023.
+On 16 June 2025, Motherwell confirmed that Zdravkovski had left the club after his contracts hadn't been renewed.

 International career

 He has been a regular member of Macedonian U-19 and U-21 national teams.

+In August 2023, he received his first call-up to the North Macedonia senior national team by head coach Blagoja Milevski, for two Euro 2024 qualifying matches against Italy and Malta.